logo

 Syracuse University

 Through its David B. Falk College of Sport and Human Dynamics, Syracuse University offers an online Master of Arts (MA) in Marriage & Family Therapy.
 The 60-credit hour program is based around a 51-credit hour core with nine credit hours of electives.
-The majority of the curriculum can be completed online, with only a short on-campus residency required (note that although the practicum can be completed in the student’s local area, the practicum must be completed in-person as well).
+The majority of the curriculum can be completed online, with only a short on-campus residency required.
+Note that although the practicum can be completed in the student’s local area, it must be completed in-person as well.
 Like its on-campus counterpart, Syracuse University’s online MA in Marriage and Family Therapy is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 While this program is designed to qualify graduates for licensure, prospective students must be sure to verify their state’s requirements.
 The David B. Falk College of Sport and Human Dynamics emphasizes a theory-to-practice academic model that prepares students to practice ethical and effective counseling that promotes emotional and physical well-being.

-Careers with a Master’s in Counseling
+Careers With a Master’s in Counseling

 Frequently Asked Questions